Three takeaways from the USMNT’s win over Costa Rica

 Jozy Altidore opened the scoring for the U.S. on Saturday night, and it was his brilliant, probing run through the Costa Rica backline that freed himself up for Dempsey to pick out his long-time compatriot inside the Ticos area.

-The Toronto FC striker has always been scrutinizes on the international level, despite being one of the national team’s go-to threats in the attacking third.
+The Toronto FC striker has always been scrutinized on the international level, despite being one of the national team’s go-to threats in the attacking third.

 Although Jordan Morris and Dom Dwyer each displayed well during the group stage of the competition, Altidore is the veteran of the group.
 He’s played at two World Cups and is currently the team’s second active leading scorer all-time, only trailing Dempsey.